geekboxzone/mmallow_docs_source.android.com/src/source/building.md

 If run with no arguments `lunch` will prompt you to choose a target from the menu.

-All build targets take the form BUILD-BUILDTYPE, where the BUILD is a codename referring to the particular feature combination:
+All build targets take the form BUILD-BUILDTYPE, where the BUILD is a codename referring to the particular feature combination.
+Here's a partial list:

 Build name  | Device   | Notes
 ------------|----------|---------------------------